danol0/sudoku-py/README.md

-# sudoku-py: Solving Sudoku with Python
+# sudoku-py: A Python Package for Solving Sudoku Puzzles

 ## About
 This project is a lightweight python program for solving Sudoku puzzles.
 It using a combination of constraint propagation and brute-force search to find solutions, and can be run from the command line or imported as a package.